alicespringfeld/campbay-app/README.md

 npm install
 ```

-This will install the dependencies required to run the boilerplate.
+This will install the dependencies required to run the app.

 ```shell
 npm run dev